bless2804/InstantResume/README.md

 ---
 This project started as a small experiment within a larger project to make resume writing easier for students.
 The app generates three short, professional bullet points for each job title without needing hardcoded descriptions.
+You can now try it online here: [https://instant-resume.onrender.com/](https://instant-resume.onrender.com/)

-It runs locally, but an OpenAI API is needed.
+It can also run locally, but an OpenAI API key is required for resume generation.

 ## Features